heyitsk/backend_expressjs/notes.md

     })
 ```
 whenever you encrypt a password using hash function you add 2 parameters, 1st is the password, 2nd is the salt rounds.
 if salt rounds increases the encyption increases but time also increases so best chosen number is 10
+This bcrypt.hash function returns you a promise so use async await
 ```js
 await bcrypt.hash(password,10)
 ```